Golf in Southern Idaho

 Twin Falls Golf Club

-Built in 1931, this public course has hosted the Idaho Open nearly 10 times and boasts a driving range, putting green, chipping green, and an 18-hole course that offers challenges for everyone from beginners to pros.
-Take a lesson from the club’s PGA staff or grab a bite at the snack bar; whatever you choose, this family-friendly club will offer it with a smile.
+Built in 1931, this public course has hosted the Idaho Open nearly 10 times.
+It also boasts a driving range, putting green, chipping green, and an 18-hole course that offers challenges for everyone from beginners to pros.
+Take a lesson from the club’s PGA staff or grab a bite at the snack bar.
+Whatever you choose, this family-friendly club will offer it with a smile.

 Holes: 18, plus a driving range, putting green, and chipping green | Greens fees: $10-24; season passes available